SSHNet: Unsupervised Cross-modal Homography Estimation via Problem Reformulation and Split Optimization: Related Works

-\textbf{Unsupervised Deep Homography Estimation.} Nguyen \emph{et al.}~\cite{nguyen2018unsupervised} proposed an unsupervised homography estimation network that trained with pixel-level photometric loss.
-Following this work, Zhang \emph{et al.}~\cite{zhang2020content} introduced CA-UDHN, which projects the input images into consistent feature space for effective estimation.
-Koguchiuk \emph{et al.}~\cite{koguciuk2021perceptual} expanded CA-UDHN, replacing the photometric loss with perceptual loss~\cite{johnson2016perceptual} to enhance the robustness of unsupervised homography estimation against variations in intensity and viewpoint.
-Ye \emph{et al.}~\cite{ye2021motion} enforced the image feature to be warp-equivalent with a feature identity loss and proposed a representation to decompose the homography matrix into 8 orthogonal flow bases.
-Hong \emph{et al.}~\cite{hong2022unsupervised} utilized the GAN~\cite{goodfellow2014generative} model to enhance the feature similarity supervision.
-Additionally, some unsupervised methods, such as NeMAR~\cite{arar2020unsupervised}, RFNet~\cite{xu2022rfnet}, and UMF-CMGR~\cite{wang2022unsupervised}, utilize modality transfer networks to translate one modality into another, enabling unsupervised cross-modal motion estimation.
-The above unsupervised methods perform well on image pairs with small deformations, but may yield unsatisfactory results under large deformations and modality gaps.
+\textbf{Unsupervised Deep Homography Estimation.} Nguyen \emph{et al.}~\cite{nguyen2018unsupervised} proposed UDHN, an unsupervised homography estimation network trained with photometric loss.
+Zhang \emph{et al.}~\cite{zhang2020content} introduced CA-UDHN, projecting images into a consistent feature space for effective estimation.
+Koguchiuk \emph{et al.}\cite{koguciuk2021perceptual} proposed biHomE, using perceptual loss\cite{johnson2016perceptual} to improve robustness to intensity and viewpoint variations.
+Ye \emph{et al.}~\cite{ye2021motion} proposed BasesHomo, which enforces the image feature to be warp-equivalent with a feature identity loss and decomposes the homography matrix into flow bases.
+As modality and deformation gaps grow, intensity-based metrics for cross-modal homography matching may fail~\cite{zhang2024scpnet}.
+To address this, Zhang \emph{et al.}~\cite{zhang2024scpnet} introduced SCPNet, which combines cross-modal intensity-based learning with intra-modal self-supervised learning for homography knowledge injection.
+Besides, some unsupervised approaches, such as NeMAR~\cite{arar2020unsupervised}, RFNet~\cite{xu2022rfnet}, and UMF-CMGR~\cite{wang2022unsupervised}, use modality transfer networks to convert one modality into the other, enabling cross-modal motion estimation.
+The above unsupervised approaches perform well on images with small deformations, but may produce unsatisfactory results under large deformations and modality gaps.